The new ETIAS guide explained...

 The new rules for UK travellers explained….

-Since Europe left the EU in January 2021, the rules on British holidaymakers travelling within Europe have changed.
-Currently at the time of writing, if you’re travelling from the UK, you will not need a special visa to enter any country within the European Union or the Schengen area.
+Since the UK left the EU in January 2021, the rules on British holidaymakers travelling within Europe have changed.
+Currently at the time of writing, if you’re travelling from the UK, you will not need a special visa to enter any country within the European Union or the Schengen area, but the EU has set a date that the EES (the Entry/Exit System) will apply to some travellers from the UK to the EU from 12th October.

 UK travellers currently are able to spend a maximum of 90 in every 180 days within the European Union without holding a visa.
 However if you want to stay longer than 90 days; you will be required to apply for a separate visa for the country you intend to be in.